jonocodes/whyfi/slides.md

 &nbsp;

-Churning is the practice of signing up for credit cards that offer large signup bonuses in the form of miles, points, or straight cash back for the purpose of obtaining the bonus before canceling the card.
+Churning is the practice of signing up for credit cards that offer large signup bonuses in the form of miles, points, or cash back for the purpose of obtaining the bonus before canceling the card.

 Note: not for everyone, but with a little organization its relatively easy and people treat it like a game